 From Mr Ian Gamack

 It is my great pleasure to welcome you and your family to The Cathedral School of St Anne & St James - a dynamic, coeducational Anglican School for both boarding and day students from early childhood to Year 12.
-We look forward to meeting you in person at our beautiful campus in Townsville, North Queensland.
+If you have not yet visited our school, it would be a pleasure to show you around our beautiful campus in Townsville, North Queensland.

 I have experienced the joy and challenge of leading our wonderful school over the past nine years and my wife, Diana, and I could not be happier with our decision to become a Cathedral family.
 Both of our children have flourished in their time as Cathedral students and they, like their peers, recognise the value of a community that values them for who they are and provides them with a myriad of opportunities to explore.